Vardot/varbase_vmi_demo/scripts/README.md

 ```

 4. Generate Media and Content for VMI
-Content and media can be added manually, But a list commands
+Content and media can be added manually, But a of list commands
  which would speed up the work
 ```
 cd PROJECT_DIR_NAME/docroot/modules/contrib/varbase_vmi_demo/scripts/